samuelmevik/spring-notes/annotations.md

 `@Entity` is used to mark a class as a JPA entity, which means it will be mapped to a database table.
 By annotating a class with `@Entity`, I'm telling JPA to treat this class as a persistent entity, allowing me to save, update, and query instances of this class in the database.

 ### `@Table`
 `@Table` is used to specify the details of the database table that an entity will be mapped to.
 By applying this annotation, I can define the table name, schema, and other properties of the database table that the entity represents.
+If the table name is the same as the entity name, meaning that if the is a refactoring of the entity name, the table name will be updated as well, breaking things.

+### `@Column`
+`@Column` is used to specify the details of a column in a database table that an entity field will be mapped to.
+By applying this annotation to a field in an entity class, I can define the column name, type, length, and other properties of the database column that the field represents.
+If the column name is the same as the field name, meaning that if the is a refactoring of the field name, the column name will be updated as well, breaking things.

 ## Other